thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 * for the metadata field :
 * elo's are containing the sequence of all elo's that this particular card has had over time with a "_" in between.
 For example : `0_1000_1300_1200_1275`

+**What is "delta"?** Delta is the difference between a elo score at T0 and at T-1.
+It intuitively means how much his score changed because of the last comparison.
+By plotting the delta of all entry of a deck over time we can estimate how many more comparison you have to do.

 ## How can I use this?